Tibsun75/kodi-omega-snap/README.md

 ## Features

 - Includes all official plugins.
-- Pre-installed configuration files for a streamlined first launch.
 - Full desktop integration with GNOME/KDE.
-- Easy setup for IPTV with the **IPTV Simple Client** plugin.
-- PulseAudio and X11 support for smooth operation.
+- PulseAudio and X11 support

 ---